viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 You can follow these steps to enhance your data management whether you're configuring a camera to take pictures of your pet, or working with any robot equipped with a [camera](/components/camera/)component.

 While the color filter module you use in this tutorial selects image data from a camera, these same principles can be applied to various components, including for filtering [sensor](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter) data.
-The filter modular component allows you to [store data](/services/data/#data-capture) only when that data meets certain conditions you set.
+The filter modular component allows you to selectively [store data](/services/data/#data-capture) when that data meets certain conditions you set.
 This can help you to avoid sifting through unwanted data captures and ensures that only the data you're interested in gets stored in Viam's cloud.

 ## Hardware Requirements